 Highlighters – only on the question paper not in your answers

 Completely see-through pencil case.

 Any other type of writing equipment is not allowed.

-If the fire alarm sounds, remain silent and listen to the instructions given to you by the Senior Invigilator.
+If the fire alarm sounds, remain silent and listen to the instructions given to you by the Invigilator/Exams Officer.
 Exam conditions continue to apply even if there is an evacuation.
 You must not communicate with other candidates at all and if you do so it is likely that the Exam Board will disqualify you from that exam.

 At the end of an exam

 You are not allowed to leave an exam before that stated finish time even if you have finished working.

 When the invigilator tells you to stop writing you must do so straight away.
 You must not attempt to finish a question or a sentence and should immediately close your answer book.